c0reyes/TextMiningGUI/README.md

 # TextMiningGUI

 It's a GUI create in R with tcltk.
-With this is posible the analysis text, convert documents to corpus and then lexical table.
-The base core  of the analysis its the HJ-Biplot and the caracteritation value, but have another normalize methods and more options.
+With this is posible the analysis text, convert documents to corpus and lexical table.
+The base core  of the analysis its the HJ-Biplot and the caracteritation value.

 ## Prerequisites